chase-moskal/xiome/readme.md

   - *note:* [tmux](https://en.wikipedia.org/wiki/Tmux) is a great way to split terminal windows
   - *note:* of course, when you're done, end each process by pressing `ctrl+c`
 - open vscode by running `code .`
+- open your web browser
-  - you should be able to see the xiome platform website at http://localhost:5000/x/
+  - see the xiome website at http://localhost:5000/x/
-  - and the app development mocksite at http://localhost:5000/x/mocksite/
+  - see the mocksite at http://localhost:5000/x/mocksite/
+  - disable your browser's caching
+    - open chrome's developer tools
+    - in the network tab, enable "disable cache" mode
+    - or find the equivalent in your plebeian browser
 - now you are ready to code
-  - when you save a typescript or pug file, the watch routine will automatically rebuild it, so you can press refresh in the browser to see the changes
+  - whenever you save a typescript or pug file, the watch routine will automatically rebuild it, then you can refresh the browser to see your changes
   - you can press vscode hotkey `ctrl+shift+b` to run the typescript build, which allows vscode to nicely highlight typescript errors for you to address

-&nbsp; **things to understand**
+&nbsp; **the more you know**
-- mock mode
+- xiome's mock mode
-  - the watch routine builds xiome into a "mock" mode
+  - the watch routine builds xiome into a super-cool "mock" mode
-  - in mock mode, you don't need to run the xiome server, or connect to any databases
+  - in mock mode, you don't need to run any backend servers, or connect to any databases
-  - all of xiome, including the backend business logic, is running in the browser (and is easily debuggable there)
+  - all of xiome, including the backend business logic, is running in the browser (this provides a magical unified debugging experience wholly within the browser)
+- this is an open source project, all contributions will be under the isc license
+- when i'm subtly insulting you in this document, i'm trying to be facetious and not just mean

 <br/>